luyiiw/deforestation-kalimantan/README.md

 # deforestation-kalimantan
-Exploring the extent of human-driven deforestation in Central Kalimantan, Indonesia.
+Exploring the extent of agricultural-driven deforestation in Central Kalimantan, Indonesia.